mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/11-top-and-bottom-types/index.md

 Let's imagine that types describe a set of allowed values that a value might be.

-For example
+For example:

 ```ts
 const x: boolean
 ```

-x could either be any item from the following set `{true, false}`.
-Let's try another
+x could be either item from the following set `{true, false}`.
+Let's look at another example:

 ```ts
 const y: number